ComposableFi/composable-ibc/hyperspace/core/README.md

 Whenever a finality event is received, the latest ibc events are queried using `query_latest_ibc_events`.
 These events are then parsed into appropriate messages using the `parse_events` function.

-The `parse_events` function also calls `query_ready_and_timed_out_packets` which produces all packet messages that can
+The `parse_events` function internally calls `query_ready_and_timed_out_packets` which queries a chain and
-be submitted at the time after the connection delay has been factored.
+produces all packet messages that have passed the connection delay check.

 ## Using the relayer